 Photographer: Brynja Brynjarsdottir

 For those who prefer to spend the afternoon shopping, a stroll among the interior design and clothes boutiques in the centre of the town is bound to make you feel good.
-You will find Café Flora in a tradition Falu red warehouse, the perfect place for an organic coffee break where favourite childhood recipes are mixed with contemporary baking trends.
 Ljungskile also offers shallow beaches and crab fishing near the open-air swimming-baths, as well as exciting kayak adventures at sea.

 Traditional seaside resort

 The seaside resort of Lyckorna on the southern edge of Ljungskile was founded by Robert MacFie in 1877.
-He was a wholesaler who came to Sweden from Scotland after discovering the gem of Lyckorna.
-Distinguished summer guests mingled among the grand summer villas and refreshed themselves in both hot and cold baths.
+He was a wholesaler who came with his family to Sweden from Scotland.
+MacFie founded the seaside resort where distinguished summer guests mingled among the grand summer villas and refreshed themselves in both hot and cold baths.
 Many still visit Ljungskile and Lyckorna to enjoy the swimming, boating and walking here, and many of the beautiful summer villas from the nineteenth century are still intact.